Penguin0007/PESCAL/README.md

 ## Figure 5
 ### Training
-Python files `simulation_noc.py` and `simulation.py` in `simulation` folder contains code to run and generate training results for confounded mediated Markov Decision Process (M2DP, line 1 in Figure 5), and non-confounded mediated Markov Decision Process (Standard MDP, line 2 in Figure 5).
+In `simulation` folder, Python files `simulation_noc.py` (non-confounded mediated Markov Decision Process (Standard MDP, line 2 in Figure 5)), and `simulation.py` (confounded mediated Markov Decision Process (M2DP, line 1 in Figure 5)) contain code to run and generate training results in Figure 5.
 They both have the following parameters to specify:

 ```
 # Parameter description
---iters: Iteration number, we used 100.
+--seeds: Number of seeds to average over, default 100.
 --rwindow: Moving window length of which we take average of emperical online reward, default 50.
---ratio: Ratio of size of original data (size of 50000) we want to keep.
-We used 0.0003, 0.5, 1 (3 settings).
+--keeping_ratio: Ratio of the original data (50000 observation tuples) to keep.
+We used 0.0003, 0.5, 1 (corresponding to 3 columns in Figure 5).
 ```
 In terminal, run `cd simulation` to set the working environment to `simulation` folder.
 Change the following line
 ```
 cd /home/Downloads/simulation/
 ```

-in the 3 files: `simulation.sh`, `simulation_noc.sh`, and `read_sim.sh` under `simulation` folder to your corresponding `simulation` folder path.
+in the 3 files: `simulation.sh`, `simulation_noc.sh`, and `read_sim.sh` under `simulation` folder, to your corresponding `simulation` folder path.
 Then run
 ```
 for i in `seq 1 100`; do for j in 0.0003 0.5 1; do sbatch simulation.sh $i $j; done; done
 for i in `seq 1 100`; do for j in 0.0003 0.5 1; do sbatch simulation_noc.sh $i $j; done; done